| || || || |

 FAMILY PRESERVATION PROGRAM

 The Family Preservation Program provides family support to families referred from the Los Angeles County Department of Children and Family Services (DCFS) and the Los Angeles County Probation Department.
 Family Preservation is designed to strengthen and preserve families whose children are at risk of placement in out-of-home care.
-Services include weekly in-home visitation, parenting classes and support groups, youth groups, counseling, job training services, mental health, educational and extensive linkages to community services.
+Services include weekly in-home visitation, parenting classes and support groups, youth groups, services to LGBT youth, counseling, job training services, mental health, educational and extensive linkages to community services.
 To participate, families must be referred directly by the Los Angeles County Department of Children and Family Services (DCFS) or the Probation Department.
 Families may receive services for six months to one year.The Family Preservation Program serves approximately 200 families and 600 children/youth served annually.

 Each family is assigned to a Case Manager/In-Home Outreach Counselor, who coordinates comprehensive, individualized services for family members.
 Each family participates in:

 In-Home Outreach Counseling - a weekly, one-hour home visit for which all family members must be present.The sessions provide comprehensive assessment, case management, linkages to services, counseling, monitoring of child safety and participation in services, and crisis intervention.

 MCPC Meetings - Multidisciplinary Case Planning Committee (MCPC) meetings, which take place every 60-75 days.The meetings are attended by the family, the referring DCFS Children's Social Worker or Probation Officer, and Family Preservation Program staff.
 The committee works together to develop a service plan and monitor progress in the program.

 Based on family and individual needs, participants may also receive: